vlang/v/doc/docs.md

 #flag linux -DIMGUI_IMPL_API=
 ```

-You can also add C code, in your V module.
-For example, lets say that your C code is located in a folder named 'c' inside your module folder.
+You can also include C code directly in your V module.
+For example, let's say that your C code is located in a folder named 'c' inside your module folder.
 Then:

 * Put a v.mod file inside the toplevel folder of your module (if you
 created your module with `v create` you already have v.mod file).
 For